-Trainees are encouraged to attend any airway courses during the attachment.
+Trainees are encouraged to attend any airway courses (DAS, HANA, RCoA) and webinars during the attachment.
 We provide regular faculty to the RCoA airway workshops, which means we should be able to get trainee to attend as an observer.

 'Airway Matters' MOOC if not undertaken should be completed.